 When Linda McCartney was four years old, her lawyer’s father asked a client (Jack Lawrence) to write a song named after her.
 Linda was recorded by Ray Noble and Buddy Clark and hit #1 in May 1947.
-The song was recorded again in 1963, reaching #28 on Billboard, by duo Jan and Dean.
+The song was re-recorded in 1963, reaching #28 on Billboard, by Jan and Dean.

-Prince Philip was not allowed to invite his three sisters to his wedding to Princess (now Queen) Elizabeth in 1947, because they were all married to German noblemen, and this would have been considered inappropriate in postwar Britain.
+Prince Philip was not allowed to invite his three sisters to his wedding to Princess (now Queen) Elizabeth in 1947 because they were all married to German noblemen, which would have been considered inappropriate in postwar Britain.
 When Queen Elizabeth II married Prince Philip in 1947, their wedding cake was 9 feet tall, and she had to save up post-war clothing ration coupons to pay for her wedding dress.

 Suicide: Evelyn McHale’s note read, “He is much better off without me … I wouldn’t make a good wife for anybody,” then she jumped to her death from atop the Empire State Building, landing on a United Nations vehicle.
-The photo was later used by visual artist Andy Warhol in one of his paintings entitled Suicide.
+Visual artist Andy Warhol later used the photo in one of his paintings entitled Suicide.

 Chung Ju-Yung, the founder of Hyundai, originally wanted to become a school teacher, but his family’s dire financial situation made him unable to get higher education.
-Instead, he ran away from his family to Seoul, where he started a construction company, Hyundai, in 1947.
+Instead, he ran away from his family to Seoul, where he started the Hyundai construction company in 1947.

 The Air Force, the Department of Defense, The Joint Chiefs of Staff, the National Security Council, and the CIA were all founded by The National Security Act of 1947, two weeks after the Roswell Incident.

 A UFO may have crash-landed in Roswell, New Mexico.
-The United States’ Air Force and military have denied this ever happened, but have released several hole-filled stories about whatever actually did happen there*.
+The United States Air Force and military have denied this ever happened but have released several hole-filled stories about whatever did happen there*.

-A British South American Airways flight was flying normally over the Andes Mountains, about 4 minutes from landing, but then it sent a Morse Code message ‘STENDEC’ three consecutive times, then vanished, the wreckage was found in 1998 on Mount Tupungato.
+A British South American Airways flight usually flew over the Andes Mountains, about 4 minutes from landing, but it sent a Morse Code message ‘STENDEC’ three consecutive times, then vanished; the wreckage was found in 1998 on Mount Tupungato.
 To this day, what ‘STENDEC’ meant is a mystery.

 The Transistor was invented by John Bardeen, Walter Brattain, and William Shockley.
 It was later presented to the world in 1948.